jamielsharief/lightning/docs/validator.md

 Special rules

 - `optional` If data is empty validation rules are skipped for that field/property.
+- `stopOnFailure` - Any validation rule will immediately stop running any subsequent rules, calling this will ensure that only one error is every returned.
-- `stopIfFailure` If there are any validation errors for this field/property, then stop, do not run anymore validation rules.
+- `stopIfFailure` - If there are any validation errors for this field/property, then stop, do not run anymore validation rules.
 For example, if you are validating DNS records for a domain, but its an invalid domain, then there is no point checking the DNS records.

 ## Errors Object